 Small businesses may contact OSHA's free On-site Consultation services funded by OSHA to help determine whether there are hazards at their worksites.
 To contact free consultation services, go to OSHA's On-site Consultation webpage or call 1-800-321-OSHA (6742) and press number 4.

 Workers may file a complaint to have OSHA inspect their workplace if they believe that their employer is not following OSHA standards or that there are serious hazards.
 Workers can file a complaint with OSHA by calling 1-800-321-OSHA (6742), online via eComplaint Form, or by printing the complaint form and mailing or faxing it to the local OSHA area office.
 Complaints that are signed by a worker are more likely to result in an inspection.

 If you think your job is unsafe or if you have questions, contact OSHA at 1-800-321-OSHA (6742).
 Your contact will be kept confidential.
 We can help.
 For other valuable worker protection information, such as Workers' Rights, Employer Responsibilities, and other services OSHA offers, visit OSHA's Workers' page.

 - Hazardous Drugs Rule.
 Washington State Department of Labor & Industries.
-Adopted on January 3, 2012 and will take effect in 3 stages beginning January 1, 2015.
+Adopted on January 3, 2012 and took effect in 3 stages January 1, 2015.

 - Healthcare Wide Hazards - Hazardous Chemicals.
 OSHA Hospital eTool.
 Provides hazards and solutions for employee exposure to hazardous chemicals, such as pesticides, disinfectants, and hazardous drugs in the workplace.

 - Pharmacy.
+OSHA Hospital eTool.
 Reviews safety and health topics related to hazardous drugs including drug handling, administration, storage, and disposal.